How to treat an asthma attack

 - Difficulty managing normal long and deep breaths; stomach pain may also be present

-- High pitched sounds from the chest
+- Lastly, high pitched sounds from the chest

 The seriousness of these signs will usually rely upon the severity in the reduction in oxygen supplies to the lungs.
 Furthermore, the time period that the attacks occur will also vary.
 Some individuals will experience an attack lasting several minutes while others may experience longer attacks.
 In addition, some individuals are more likely to be impacted by asthma during certain times of the year while others are commonly affected on a regular basis.